- Spotting Scope vs Telescope: What’s the Difference?

-In contrast, astronomical telescopes are designed to be looking directly up at the night sky and the eyepieces are angled in such a way to allow comfortable viewing for long periods.
+In contrast, astronomical telescopes are designed to look directly up at the night sky and the eyepieces are angled in such a way to allow comfortable viewing for long periods.

 However, the downside of astronomical telescopes is that they may not be suitable for daytime use and, similarly, the eyepiece positioning will not be ideal for looking out level with the horizon.

-An additional aspect to this is that spotting scopes often come with a longer warranty than telescopes because they are supposed to be hardy and last long.
+An additional aspect of this is that spotting scopes often come with a longer warranty than telescopes because they are supposed to be hardy and last long.

 One thing to consider is that for many telescopes, the view you see is actually upside down.
 This might not matter for many astronomical objects you are looking at, but it is another reason why a telescope will not be good for pursuits like bird-watching.